pranav-ganesh/tp/docs/DeveloperGuide.md

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-### Displaying a person
+### Displaying a contact

-1. Displaying a contact while all contacts are being shown
+1. Displaying additional details about a particular contact while a list of contacts are being shown

-    1. Prerequisites: List all persons using the `list` command.

-    2. Test case: `display 2`<br>
+   1. Test case: `display 2`<br>
         Expected: Second contact is displayed from the list.

-    3. Test case: `display 0`<br>
+   2. Test case: `display 0`<br>
-       Expected: The default contact (i.e, first contact) continues to be displayed.
+      Expected: The previously displayed contact continues to be displayed.
 Error details shown in the status message.

-    4. Other incorrect delete commands to try: `display`, `display goat`, `display x`(where x is larger than the list size)<br>
+   3. Other incorrect display commands to try: `display`, `display goat`, `display x`(where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Filtering contacts